wschaeferiii/rendezvous/README.md

 - Directions Service with websocket updates

 ## "Road Blocks and Hurdles"
-- Finding up-to-date Angular Google Maps resources online, using the latest version of Angular
+- Finding up-to-date Angular Google Maps resources online, using the Anguler 1.5.x
 - Navigating the Angular Fullstack Yeoman Generator
 - Using ES6 while wading through all the ES5 materials and documentation
 - Using Angular 2 design patterns
 - Asynchronous Javascript
+- Authentication piece

 ## Prerequisites